Engee documentation

 Introduction

-Engee has the ability to connect external equipment -. such as, for example, a COM port.
-This interface can be used to connect not only office and multimedia devices, but also instrumentation devices such as sensors, microcontrollers, programmable logic controllers.
+such as, for example, a COM port.
+Not only office and multimedia devices can be connected via this interface, but also instrumentation devices - sensors, microcontrollers, programmable logic controllers.

-• COM Setup - for connection setup,
+• COM Setup - for connection configuration,

 image_2.png

-Interface settings, block COM Setup:
+Interface settings, block COM Setup

-• port name - for Windows, this is, for example, "COM5";
+• the port name is for Windows OS, it is, for example, "COM5";

-• baud rate, baud - 9600;
+• Transmission rate, baud - 9600;

-To the inputs of this block are transmitted:
+The inputs of this block are transmitted:

 • vector of data to be transmitted in the format UInt8.

-Preparation for the execution of the model
+Preparing for the execution of the model

-Installing the support package
+Installing the Support package

 engee.package.install("Engee-Device-Manager")